 Rosendale Cement Company and several other enterprises.
-In 1897, Coykendall created Kingston Point Park, which was known throughout the northeast for its beautiful landscaping and the amusements it offered visitors.
+In 1897, Coykendall

 Rondout reached its peak of prosperity in 1870, the year 3,000,000 tons of coal were shipped on the canal.
 In 1871, Rondout petitioned Albany to designate it as a city, but Kingston, alarmed that the more populous waterfront village might upstage it, presented a counter-proposal.
 On May 29, 1872, the two villages were united and incorporated as the City of Kingston.
-As Rondout's fortune rose with the D. & H. Canal, so it also sank as railroads

-East Strand eclipsed canals in the late 19th century.
+As Rondout's fortune rose with the D. & H. Canal, so it also sank as railroads eclipsed canals in the late 19th century.
 The D. & H. Canal closed in 1898, beginning a slow decline that seeped in over the next half century.
 In the 1960s, urban renewal cleared Rondout's east side of buildings, but stopped short of the west side which still retains a rich legacy of architecture that reflects the character of the thriving 19th century maritime village.
 In 1974, it was named to the New York State and National Registers of Historic Places.

+East Strand

-Sampson Opera House today Today, restaurants, shops and art galleries occupy many of the nineteenth century commercial buildings, brought to life again by a new generation of entrepreneurs and artists.
+Sampson Opera House today

+Today, restaurants, shops and art galleries occupy many of the nineteenth century commercial buildings, brought to life again by a new generation of entrepreneurs and artists.
 In place of canal boats and coal docks are yachts and sail boats, moored at the many marinas along the Rondout Creek.
 A vibrant new maritime "village" has emerged.

-1 Kingston Heritage Area Visitors Center - Ulster County Tourism 20 Broadway Regional maps, brochures, information and exhibits relating to local history, architecture and industry.
-Open year round Mon.-Fri.
-9- 5 p.m.
-Weekends May-Oct.
-11-5 p.m.
-800/342-5826; 845-340-3566.
-1A THOMAS CHAMBERS MARKER The pear tree, planted by Friends of Rondout, marks the original burial site of Thomas Chambers, an English carpenter often called the "founding father of Kingston" because he led the first group of European settlers here in 1652.
-An earlier pear tree Chambers supposedly planted stood here until 1926.
-The carving on the small bluestone marker replicates the original stone now in the Senate House Museum in uptown Kingston.
-In 1850, Chambers was exhumed and removed to Montrepose Cemetery because the rapidly growing village was closing in on the gravesite. $1B\ BLUESTONE\ BENCH\ Erected in 2003 by the Friends of Rondout, the bench was built of early local bluestone, which was quarried northwest of Kingston and shipped in huge quantities from the docks at Rondout.$ 2 HUDSON RIVER MARITIME MUSEUM 50 Rondout Landing.
-Exhibits feature Hudson River steamboats, passenger boats, ice boats, vintage maritime photos and the 1898 steam tugboat Mathilda.
-Open May-Sept.
-11-5p.m.
-845-338-0071.
-3 TROLLEY MUSEUM OF NEW YORK 89 East Strand Offers a 11⁄2-mile trolley ride on weekends/holidays on original tracks along the Rondout Creek waterfront to Kingston Point Park.
+Workers load quarried bluestone onto a boat

+1 bluestone in rondout

+Lower Broadway.
+The bluestone bench was placed here in 2003 in recognition of one of the major industries in Rondout in the 19th century.
+Local bluestone was quarried north and northwest of Kingston and shipped in huge quantities from the docks at Rondout providing curbing, architectural features and sidewalks for New York City, Newport, Rhode Island, San Francisco and many other places where significant bluestone sidewalks can still be seen and walked on.

+2 Hudson River Maritime Museum

+50 Rondout Landing.
+Exhibits on Hudson River maritime and industrial heritage.
+Wooden boat school and sailing school.
+100% solar-powered tour boat Solaris.
+Open year-round.
+Visit hrmm.org or call 845-338-0071.

+3 Trolley Museum of New York

+89 East Strand Offers a 11⁄2-mile trolley ride on weekends/ holidays on original tracks along the Rondout Creek waterfront to Kingston Point Park.
 Displays of trolley, subway and rapid transit cars from the United States and Europe.
 845-331-3399.

-Cornell Steamboat Company Repair Shop 4 CORNELL STEAM-BOAT COMPANY REPAIR SHOP (1901) East Strand The building, with large openings on the Rondout Creek, serviced tugs of the Cornell Steamboat Company, the largest towing service on the Hudson River.
-Noteworthy architectural elements are the great arched windows, decorative woodwork above doorways, oval iron panels and the raised monitor roof that enhanced light and air.
+Cornell Steamboat Company Repair Shop

+4 Cornell Steamboat Company REPAIR SHOP (1901) East Strand The building, with large openings on the Rondout Creek, serviced tugs of the Cornell Steamboat Company, the largest towing service on the Hudson River.
+Noteworthv architectural elements are the great arched windows. decorative woodwork above doorways, oval iron panels and the raised monitor roof that enhanced light and air.

 5 T.R.
-GALLO MEMORIAL PARK Foot of Broadway and West Strand The Cornell Steamboat Company Italianate-style office building (1881-83) occupied this site until it was demolished in 1966 during urban renewal.
+GALLO MEMORIAL PARK Foot of

+Broadway and West Strand The Cornell Steamboat Company Italianate-style office building (1881-83) occupied this site until it was demolished in 1966 during urban renewal.
 The park. created by the Urban Cultural Parks program in 1984, is named in honor of Mayor T.R.
 Gallo who died while in office in 2002.

-6 COMPANY HILL PATH West Strand Delaware & Hudson Canal workers walked this path to collect their paychecks at the company's main office from where officials could monitor activity on the loading docks below.
+6 COMPANY HILL PATH West Strand

+Delaware & Hudson Canal workers walked this path to collect their paychecks at the company's main office from where officials could monitor activity on the loading docks below.
 The three-story bluestone office building was demolished in 1938.
 The path and stone wall were restored by Friends of Historic Kingston in the mid-1980s.

 7 WEST STRAND ROW 9-29 West Strand.